sebjshaw/Deloton-Project/README.md

 1. You will find the live dashboard up and running here: [Live Dashboard](http://18.130.141.140:8080/)
 2. Top left button allows user to switch between viewing the current ride (user details along with their current performance) and recent ride details.
+   If you would like to host run the dashboard yourself:

+- Create your own EC2 instance and run the following commands
+  NOTE: python3.10 is required for the most up to date version of pandas.
+The link to install this new version into your EC2 instance can be found [here](https://techviewleo.com/how-to-install-python-on-amazon-linux-2/)
+  - `sudo yum install git`
+  - `sudo git clone git@github.com:sebjshaw/Deloton-Project.git`
+  - `cd Deloton-Project`
+  - `sudo pip3.10 install -r requirements.txt`
+  - `sudo amazon-linux-extras install redis6`
+  - `sudo pip3.10 install sqlalchemy`
+  - `sudo pip3.10 install psycopg2-binary`
+  - `./run_files.sh`

 #### Current Ride